A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 \subsubsection{Quantum Algorithms and Subroutines}

 Testing quantum algorithms and subroutines plays a part in current studies on QST.
-Analogous to \textit{traditional software} widely acknowledged in \textbf{Classical Software Engineering (CSE)}~\cite{pei2017deepxplore, du2019deepstellar}, the program logic of quantum algorithms and subroutines can be directly specified by developers.
+A quantum algorithm may comprise multiple quantum subroutines, each of which can be encapsulated as an abstract model that implements a specific subtask, such as state preparation.
+We group the two together, because of their analogy to the \textit{traditional software} widely acknowledged in \textbf{Classical Software Engineering (CSE)}~\cite{pei2017deepxplore, du2019deepstellar}.
+The program logic of quantum algorithms and subroutines can be directly specified by developers instead of being driven by data.
 The latent bugs to be disclosed in such PUTs, for instance, can be attributed to the incorrect statements in the view of code or the corresponding undesired quantum gates from the perspective of quantum circuits.

-Illustrated in Figure~\ref{fig: rq1_object_number_algorithms}, we observed that there were 92 different quantum algorithms or subroutines used in the primary studies, indicating rather diverse program sources for testing.
-To reduce the number of candidate program types, we reasonably merged closely related variants into their more general, strongly relevant prototypes, such as Quantum Fourier Transform subsuming its inverse implementation, and Cat State Preparation including Greenberger–Horne–Zeilinger State Preparation.
+Figure~\ref{fig: rq1_program_names} displays the quantum algorithm and subroutines employed by primary studies.
+Our counting was merely based on the algorithm or subroutine type per study, such as PUTs that differ in circuit scale but implement the same algorithmic functionality were treated as a single type.
+From this figure, we observed that there were 92 different quantum algorithms or subroutines used in the primary studies, indicating rather diverse program sources for testing.
+To reduce the number of candidate program types, we reasonably merged closely related variants into their more general, strongly relevant prototypes, such as the Quantum Fourier Transform, subsuming its inverse implementation.
 The ``Others'' in this figure, incorporating 59 samples, refers to the collection of significantly different programs that appeared only once in the primary studies.